 Listing Building: Grade I (Historic England Listing: 1029972)

 Limited information only here as St Mary’s Church already has its own website.
-Coming soon on this site will be a new page where there will be information on all the Churches (past and current) in the Parish.
+There is more information on our new page Religion where there is information on all the Churches (past and current) in the Parish.

 In the meantime....